ocrosby/obsidian/Areas/kubernetes/README.md

 Control Planes manage the cluster and the nodes that are used to host the running applications.

 **A node is a VM or a physical computer that serves as a worker machine in a Kubernetes cluster.** Each node has a `Kublet`, which is an agent for managing the node and communicating with the Kubernetes control plane.
-The node should also have too
+The node should also have tools for handling container operations, such as `containerd` or `CRI-O`.

+Note: A Kubernetes cluster that handles production traffic should have a minimum of three nodes because if one node goes down, both an `etcd` member  and a control plane instance are lost, and redundancy is compromised.
+You can mitigate this risk by adding more control plane nodes.

+When you deploy applications on Kubernetes, you tell the control plane to start